kiler129/math-set/README.md

 # 🧮 Math set

-I've got bored of writing the same DTO over and over and over again.
+I've got bored with writing the same DTO over and over and over again.
 I wasn't able to find a simple library with this type of structure, so I created this quickly ¯\\\_(ツ)\_/¯